-More detailed information about ISU's Academic Probation Policies can be found at: http://catalog.iastate.edu/academiclife/#academicprogress
+More detailed information about ISU's Academic Probation Policies can be found at: https://catalog.iastate.edu/academic_standing/

 Students should also take advantage of the various resources available to them which are outlined in the "Student Resources" section of this handbook.
 Also, students who find themselves placed on Academic Warning or Probation must complete the Academic Intervention Self-Assessment form.
-This tool can be located at: www.dso.iastate.edu/asc/ai/students/ or through AccessPlus.
+This tool can be located on the Grades & Transcripts link within AccessPlus through Fall 2024.